 When a woman's body is unable to adapt itself to these changes, a cardiac decompensation may occur.
 This is precisely the reason why getting pregnant is so dangerous in women who suffer from an illness that affects the circulatory system, that is, the heart and blood vessels.

 Read more about high risk pregnancies due to cardiovascular diseases here: Cardiovascular Diseases and Its Risks in Pregnancy.

 Thrombophilia or hypercoagulability

-Most common complications associated with women who get pregnant in spite of thrombophilia are miscarriage, preeclampsia, intrauterine growth restriction (IUGR), placental abruption, placental insufficiency, preterm delivery, and stillbirth.
+The most common complications associated with women who get pregnant despite thrombophilia are miscarriage, preeclampsia, intrauterine growth restriction (IUGR), placental abruption, placental insufficiency, preterm delivery, and stillbirth.

 FAQs from users

 What is the definition of infantile or hypoplastic uterus?

 The infantile uterus shows an abnormal relationship between the length of the cervix and the length of the uterine cavity of 1:1 or 2:1.

 Uterine hypoplasia is a uterus that is abnormally small.
 The hypoplastic uterus shows a normal relationship between the length of the cervix and the length of the uterine cavity of approximately 1:2

 What types of autoimmune diseases cause miscarriage?